HypatiaOrg/HySite/README.md

 git push
 ```

-## Run the backend/hypatia/pipline.py script to move to data to a public database
+## Update 3/4: Publish the data to a public database

 This is the database used by the live website,
 it makes a copy of the data in the used as a test database